Eating Consciously & Seasonally for Vitality

 4) What Did Your Ancestors Do With It?

 Look around your environment and tell me what you see and feel.
 Is foliage lush or sparse?
 Is it warm?
 Humid?
 Dry?
 Cold?
 If you were self-sustainable, what kind of food would you grow or source, and how would you spend your days?
 Would you spend your warm summer days outside, walking slowly, picking peaches and tomatoes, taking dips in the local water?
 Or would you need to hunt for food from animal sources due to scarcity of plants?

 Taking stock of your environment is also key to making solid nutritional choices.
-In addition to Metabolic Typing, the seasonal availability of local food can help guide us as we choose foods for our palate and physical activity.
+In addition to knowing your Primal Pattern Diet, the seasonal availability of local food can help guide us as we choose foods for our palate and physical activity.
 If it’s availably locally, chances are it may be the perfect food for your optimal nutritional needs in your own environment, provided you are living closer to harmony with nature.
 Hint: Living on a basket of fruit all day while you’re sitting in your office chair in air conditioning is not optimum for most people.

 5) Climate – Food and What Gives It Life

 Nature’s abundance comes from climate change.
 Even the harshest of climates have their own seasons of birth and death.
 It’s important to recognize that even our own eating patterns need to have cycles of birth and death in order to be in harmony with nature.
-That’s why we eat season to season.
-It’s also why fasting or food limitations are recommended for all people who desire to thrive in harmony with Mother Nature instead of against her.
+That’s why we eat season to season, sometimes light food, sometimes heavy food.
 Few indigenous peoples have had access to abundant food at all times, for nature itself has its own cycle of birth and death.
-We flourish on vibrant fresh fruits and vegetables at their peak before we wean ourselves onto meat, often with periods of famine in between seasons.